Peplow Hall

-Peplow Hall is a privately owned 11635 sqft, 18th-century country house at Peplow, near Hodnet, Shropshire.
-It is the seat of The Waters family and is a Grade II* listed building.
+Peplow Hall is a privately owned 11635 sqft, 18th-century mansion at Peplow, near Hodnet, Shropshire.
+It is a Grade II* listed building.

+History

-The manor of Peplow was owned in the 17th century by Hugh Pigot (1631–1697).
+The manor of Peplow was owned in the 17th century by Hugh Pigot.
 A later Hugh Pigot replaced the old manor house with a new hall in about 1725, which date is carried on the sundials adorning the central block of the present house.
 His grandson, Sir George Pigot Bt (1719–1783) the first of the Pigot Baronets, purchased Patshull Hall and sold Peplow to the Clegg family.

 In 1831 Anne Clegg, then heiress of the estate, married Rowland Hill of Hawkstone Hall who later in 1842 succeeded to the title Viscount Hill.
 Hill experienced financial difficulties and in 1873 sold the estate to wealthy industrialist, coal owner and ironmaster Francis Stanier.

 Stanier created the present house in 1877 by greatly enlarging the 1725 house.
-In 1877 he also built the adjacent Epiphany Chapel to a design by architect Richard Norman Shaw.
 The estate then extended to some 4000 acre but was reduced by sales in the 20th century and in the 1920s the house and remaining land were offered for sale.
+He also kept a collection of stuffed animals at the estate, which included crocodiles and leopards.